Weed in Space: The Final Frontier for Cannabis Consumers

 The word “High” was originally used to denote something as elevated within society.
 According to the Online Etymology Dictionary, terms such as high school, high class, and high road all indicate something elevated, advanced, or important.
 From an extraterrestrial perspective, the term “high noon” dates back to the early 14th century and refers to the alignment of the sun with the center of the sky above.

-One potential origin connection of space and weed can be traced back to legendary astronomer, planetary scientist, author, and generally smart dude, Carl Sagan.
+One potential origin connection of space and weed can be traced back to the legendary astronomer, planetary scientist, author, and generally smart dude, Carl Sagan.
 Sagan was an early advocate for cannabis consumption.
-In 1969, he published his essay Mr. X. In the essay, Sagan explains his first encounters with cannabis and its impact on his perception of art, music and social issues.
+In 1969, he published his essay, Mr. X. In the essay, Sagan explains his first encounters with cannabis and its impact on his perception of art, music, and social issues.

 I am convinced that there are genuine and valid levels of perception available with cannabis (and probably with other drugs) which are, through the defects of our society and our educational system, unavailable to us without such drugs.
 Such a remark applies not only to self-awareness and to intellectual pursuits, but also to perceptions of real people, a vastly enhanced sensitivity to facial expression, intonations, and choice of words which sometimes yields a rapport so close it’s as if two people are reading each other’s minds.Carl Sagan